mqchen/taskhub/README.md

 - Server needs: `init-timeout` which should be short.
 Means no subing service picked it up.
 - Server needs: `task-timeout` which should be long.
 The subing service that picked up the task did not complete in time.
 Consider if this should be an event or be a variant of `fail`-event.
 - Server doesn't drop inactive connections form once connected clients that are no longer connected.
+- Only send events to the client that initiated the task.

 # Vocabulary